HaloSoleil/github-slideshow/_posts/0000-01-02-HaloSoleil.md

 ---
-layout: slide
+layout: #H1 My slide is ubdated
-title: "Welcome to our second slide!"
+title: "Welcome to our Updated slide!"
 ---
-Your text
+Leave comment
-Use the left arrow to go back!
+Use the Right arrow to go next!